^

 • epilepsy;

-• tendonitis (also its presence in history);
+• tendonitis (also its presence in the anamnesis);

-• hypoglycemia, having an uncompensated form;
+• hypoglycemia in an uncompensated form;

-• combination with drugs incompatible with Zofloksom.
+• combination with medications incompatible with Zofloxacin.

-Side effects Zofloksa
+Side effects Zoflox

-• nephritis or kidney failure;
+• nephritis or renal failure;

 • anaphylactoid signs, vasculitis, anaphylaxis, dyspnea, eosinophilia, tachycardia, shock and fever;

-• agranulocytosis, neutro or leukopenia, and anemia;
+• agranulocytosis, neutro- or leukopenia, and anemia;

-• allergic pneumonitis, bronchial spasms and nasopharyngitis;
+• pneumonitis of allergic origin, bronchial spasms and nasopharyngitis;

-• diabetics may develop hypo- or hyperglycemia;
+• Diabetics may develop hypo- or hyperglycemia;

 Overdose